 This Adult Nursing (BNurs) is for students without an undergraduate degree.
 If you already have a degree, see: MSc Adult Nursing

-Varied and high-quality placements
+Varied and high-quality practice learning environments

 You will learn how to apply theory to practice through our course's 50:50 split of on-campus learning and practical experience, ensuring you receive the tutor support you need while also consolidating your knowledge of nursing theory.